moonraker595/dockerBestPractices/ReadMe.md

 ## Testing & Development

-- Test locally against a compose stack, as well as part of the compose stack.
+- Tests should be run locally against a compose stack, as well as part of the compose stack.
 In most cases, the app can be developed/debugged/tested in an IDE against a local compose stack (with the app running locally and commented out in the compose file).
-It should also be run as part of the compose stack, proving it can:
+It should also be able to run as part of the compose stack, proving it can:

   - be tested from within a container which in turn proves it can...
-  - be able to communicate with other dependencies (for example, ICAT) from within a container.
+  - be able to communicate with other dependencies (in this example, ICAT) from within a container.

 - This does mean more work 😢, as you have to first get the tests running locally and then from within a container.

-- The video clip [here](./images/recording.mp4) shows how, for example, we can go from running the application with production and test targets against a compose stack, to locally running the application for debugging and testing purposes.
+- In most cases, switching between the full docker-compose stack and running the application locally usually means changing a few URLs.
+The video clip [here](./images/recording.mp4) shows how, for example, we can go from running the application with production and test targets against a compose stack to locally running the application for debugging and testing purposes.

 ## Configuration & Dependency Management

-- Should be done via `.env` files.
-In the cluster, config files won't live with the code and a thrid party tool (like [Vault](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-intro)) will be responsible for injecting the environment variables into the container.
+- Configuration should be passed in via `.env` files.
+In the cluster, the real config (and probably any secrets) will be passed in via a third-party tool (like [Vault](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-intro)) which will be responsible for injecting the environment variables into the container.
 The source code should still hold an example `env` files (or equivalent) to facilitate local development and testing.
+- In most cases, dependencies can be managed by a simple requirements.txt.
+- Where the entire dependency tree needs to be managed through `poetry.lock` and `pyproject.toml` files, Poetry can be installed in the base stage to run `poetry install...`.
-- Dependencies can be managed via a `requirements.txt` file or by a Poetry lock file; `pylock.toml`  The main reason for using a lock file is to be able to manage dependencies of dependencies.
-As Docker itself is a virtual environment it doesn't make sense to have a virtual environment inside a virtual environment.
+- As Docker itself is a virtual environment it doesn't make sense to have a virtual environment inside a virtual environment.
 So `poetry.run` should not be used to start the app or run tests.
 - Likewise with Ansible.
+Docker and K8s define how the app is run so Ansible isn't used with these technologies.

 ## Health Check Endpoint

 - K8s will need an endpoint to poll in order to determine whether the application is up or not.
-This should be a `/version` endpoint
+This should be a simple endpoint which returns a `200`, Like a `/version` endpoint or an empty `/healthz` endpoint.